-This delicious Ginisang Togue with Tofu and Shrimp (Bean Sprouts Stir Fry) recipe features crispy tofu and shrimp with stir-fried mung bean sprouts, carrots, and green beans.
+This delicious Ginisang Togue with tofu and shrimp features stir-fried mung bean sprouts, carrots, and green beans.
 With a simple yet flavorful sauce, it is a protein-packed meal that is light and easy to make.

 Jump to: